 The main role of the Sports Development Officer (SDO) is to provide a wide range of sporting opportunities to Abertay students and members of staff.

 The remit of the role includes various areas such as recreational sport and exercise, the Sports Union, the Elite Athlete Development Programme, and facility management.

 The SDO also represents the interests of Abertay on a number of national committees and has links to a number of sports clubs and teams across Dundee.

 Michael is usually found in the Sports Office near to the Gym in the Graham Building.
 Please call 01382 308954 or send him an email.

 The gym facility at Abertay is supported by a number of Gym Assistants whose responsibilities include maintaining the cleanliness and tidiness of the gym and supporting the users of the gym in terms of inductions, programmes, and motivation.
 The Gym Assistants can be contacted through the Sports Office.

 Becoming a member of a Sports Club at Abertay is a great way to stay fit, meet new people outside your usual social circles and give you that much-needed downtime after a long day of studying.

-We currently have 13 sports clubs (see below) supporting over 23 competitive and social teams here at Abertay ranging from traditional team sports such as football and rugby to individual sports such as Judo and Athletics.
+We currently have lots of sports clubs supporting many competitive and social teams here at Abertay ranging from traditional team sports such as football and rugby to individual sports such as Judo and Athletics.
 Learn more about all of them in the section below.

-For contact details for all the current sports clubs, contact the Sports Development Officer or the clubs directly.
+For contact details for all the current sports clubs, contact the Sports Development Officer.